MinhPhuoc2703/52100465-HuynhMinhPhuoc/README.md

+# Demo video is in a zip file submitted on elearning
 # Spring Commerce

 A simple sales website built on the Spring Boot platform.
 This website provides basic functions such as product management, search, registration, login, add to cart, payment and other features.